the site for finding a nursing job worldwide

 • The Cover letter must not have any spelling or typing errors.
 Have it read by someone else and checked before you send it.

 • Use language that is appropriate and relevant to the employer.
 If you are applying for an advertised position, use the advertised requirements and work them into your resume or cover letter, if necessary emphasize them in bold script.
-Be sure to address the specific requirements and shortly indicate how you can fulfill them.
+Be sure to address the specific needs and shortly indicate how you can fulfill them.

 Resume Writers, Resume Appraisers and why they are useful and worth their money

-Most people argue that each resume has to be written as a response to a specific job, because only some of the things, you might offer, will be useful in that job.
-Therefore, the resume as a response to a job vacancy, has to be tailor-made.
-That is absolutely correct!
+Most people argue that each resume has to be written as a response to a particular job, because only some of the things, you might offer, will be useful in that job.
+Therefore, the resume as a response to a job vacancy has to be tailor-made.
+That is correct!
 However, if you start off with a well written generic resume that projects your abilities and your strengths, while it puts your weaknesses somewhat in the background, you are starting out with an advantage.

-A Resume Appraiser, as opposed to a writer, will look at you resume and recommend, if required, changes.
+A Resume Appraiser, as opposed to a writer, will look at your resume and recommend, if required, changes.
 There are numerous free sites for that, but you have to remember that the business of the appraiser comes from resume writing and the free appraisal is one way to get clients.
 That does not reduce their usefulness in creating a good resume, but you have to be aware of it.

-There are a number of sites offering Resume Writing Services.
-JobLine International also has a team of highly experienced resume writers that offer resume and Cover letter writing.
+JobLine International also has a team of highly experienced resume writers that provide a resume and Cover letter writing.
 Below is a comparative analysis of some of the services offered on the net.
 Click on the names on the far left, if you want to know more.
 Prices may vary from time to time.

 Specialist Resume Writing Services

-JobLine International $149.00
+JobLine International $349.00

 We have a resume writing Service that offers a written resume sent to you by e-mail based on your data, plus a generic Cover Letter (or specific, if you want that) .
 Turn around is usually 24-48 hours.
 MS Word format or html.
-Special services such as translations or the writing of a Curriculum Vitae ($249.00) are also available.
+Special services such as translations or the writing of a Curriculum Vitae ($549.00) are also available.
 Recommended!

-employment911-Resume Writing 100% Guaranteed - Free Cover Letter $114.00 employment911 offers resume writing including a cover letter with a six hours turnaround.
+* $114.00 employment911 offers resume writing including a cover letter with a six hours turnaround.
 They also rewrite your resume, if you do not get a job within six weeks of using it.
 Recommended!

 Access More Career Tools, Advice, and Information.
 Create a FREE Monster Account Today! $119-395 Monster is not only a large job board, but also offers a variety of support services for job seekers.
 One of them is Resume editing ($119) and Resume writing (from $215) .
 In their own words: We know what employers want.
 We market your strengths to edge out the competition.
 We tailor your resume to meet your specific needs.
 Recommended!